 The Colzium-Lennox Estate is situated to the east end of Kilsyth (Denny/Bonnybridge/Falkirk end) just off the Stirling Road.
 Enter by the stonework gateway (signed) just before/after the 30mph limit – depending from which way you are arriving.

 School & Group Visits

 Summer term-time school workshops and holiday activities regularly take place.

-The visitor centre and cafe are open April to September.
+The visitor centre and café are currently open.
 Colzium House & Museum is not normally open to the public, unless by prior appointment.
 The house can be booked for weddings, conferences and private parties.
 The museum can be opened on these occasions for guests to visit.
 For access to the museum when the house is closed, prior arrangements would have to be made through the museums service.
 Admission is free.

 Disabled Access and Facilities